leosac/access-control/src/general_config.md

 Sync Dest {#sync_dest}
 ======================

-This is similar to `sync_from` but is on the receiver side.
+This is similar to `sync_source` but is on the receiver side.
 The tag set to true in `sync_dest` are the tag that will be update with the content from the remote server.
-The rules are the same than `sync_from`.
+The rules are the same than `sync_source`.